 Here’s why it’s important to have a plan B!

-You might feel as though you do not need a plan B, as your career feels far so in the future, but you never know what is around the corner - who would have predicted COVD-19?
+You might feel as though you do not need a plan B, as your career feels far so in the future, but you never know what is around the corner!
 In these uncertain times, Inspira can help guide you through your options, before, during and after Results Day.

 Preparing for results day is recommended.
 Becoming aware of your options and solidifying your plan B could even work out better than your original plan!